 But the paint was in bad shape and the varnish had long since fallen off the mahogany toe rail. still…all the original bits were there.

 The original owner cut the factory hatch out of the cabin so he could do a repower in 1972, but it wasn’t re-installed in a very good way.
 Still, the lines are classic Chris Craft, and we like that.

 Maybe all this boat needed was engines and a paint job!

-The woodwork, though, is in surprisingly good condition.
+The woodwork, though, appeared to be in surprisingly good condition.

 But the floors were in good shape and all of the bits and pieces were there.

 But it had been painted with acrylic house paint that was peeling off.
-Where it wasn’t peeling, it was hosting a healthy population of mold.
+Where it wasn’t peeling, it was hosting an unhealthy population of mold.
 Yup…just needs engines and a paint job.

 Maybe it’s best to just rip it out and start over…

 They’d been getting wet from rain falling through the failed cabin top hatch since the 1980s.
 They’d have to come out.